Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 The first condition which states that at most two nodes can have an odd degree is unsatisfied, as such it is impossible for  a path to exist that drives across all NYC bridges and tunnels exactly once.

+In order to ensure such a path exists the graph must be modified to